-International Business is an English-taught business study program with an emphasis on 4 specialisations; strategic management, international marketing; international trade and commerce & supply chain management.
+International Business is an English-taught business study program with an emphasis on 4 specializations; strategic management, international marketing; international trade and commerce & supply chain management.

-Year one all students complete the same programme studying all the core subjects of the international business programme.
+Year one all students complete the same program studying all the core subjects of the international business program.
 The only major selection you need to make in year 1 is your language choice.
-We have several on offer; French, German, Indonesia, Manderin, Japanese, Spanish, Russian or Dutch.
+We have several on offer; French, German, Indonesia, Mandarin, Japanese, Spanish, Russian or Dutch.
 After year 1 you choose one of the 4 profiles to continue your studies with:

 Whichever profile you choose, you may expect to join an international classroom with students from all over the world.
 From day one, you will be trained to be business-minded, interculturally aware and to have an entrepreneurial attitude.
 After completion of your studies, you will receive an International Business diploma, issued by Rotterdam University of Applied Sciences.